RADIOACTIVITY.EU.COM

 Ramses II mummy

-The most famous disinfection by gamma irradiation is that of the mummy of Pharaoh Ramses II.
-The mummy was infested with larvae and fungi.
+The most famous disinfection by gamma irradiation is that of the Pharaoh Ramses II mummy, which was infested with larvae and fungi.
 The irradiation was preceded by numerous tests on other mummies, to verify its harmlessness.The disinfection took place in 1977 in Saclay.
 After the irradiation, the returns to the Cairo museum of the mummy and its sarcophagus were carried out in a sterile bubble.
 Since then, sterility has been ensured by a plexiglass box equipped with submicron filters to allow ventilation without taking the risk of re-infestation by fungal spores settling on the mummy.

 The simple disinfection, curative treatment, requires a relatively short-term irradiation of objects.
 The sterilization requires significantly more intense radiations.
 It is necessary to adjust the dose of radiation to the nature of the parasites that we wish destroy.
 Thus, disinfection lasts from one to several hours, so that sterilization requires twenty hours.
 It is necessary, for example, 500 Grays (Gy) to sterilize the wood-eating insects and 2000 Gy to kill the growth of certain fungi, 10 000 Gy or more for a sterilization.